jupyter-book/jupyter-book/docs/index.md

 :::::{grid-item}
 {large}`Create computational narratives that are reusable, reproducible, and interactive.`

-Write in Jupyter Notebooks or Markdown, execute code, and publish to the web—all with a single tool built for researchers, educators, and data scientists.
+_Write in Notebooks or Markdown, execute code, cross-reference content, and publish to the web - built for and by researchers, educators, and data scientists._

 :::::
 :::::{grid-item}